aws/aws-sdk-rails/sample-app/README.md

 7. Set `SECRET_KEY_BASE` to `SECRET` in the environment configuration.
 8. Set `AWS_REGION` to your region in the environment configuration.

+Create a EB application with a **worker environment** using the **Docker platform**.
+Use the default settings (including using the default/sample app initially) except:
+1. (Optional) Set an EC2 key pair.
+2. Choose the default VPC and enable all of the subnets.
+Enable a public IP address.
+3. Set the root volume to General Purpose 3.
+4. Select a bigger instance than the micro default, such as m7.large.
+5. Set the worker queue to your personal `active-job-worker-docker` queue.

 Navigate to IAM and for the new role (`aws-elasticbeanstalk-ec2-role`) add the `AmazonDynamoDBFullAccess` policy.

-After initial deployment of the sample app and worker:
+After initial deployment of the sample app and workers:
+1. Ensure `path` is not used in the Gemfile - GitHub and branch may be used.
-1. Run `rm Gemfile.lock && bundle install && bundle lock --add-platform ruby`
+2. Run `rm Gemfile.lock && bundle install && bundle lock --add-platform ruby`
-2. Create a zip of the sample-app: `zip ../sample-app.zip -r * .[^.]*`.
+3. Create a zip of the sample-app: `zip ../sample-app.zip -r * .[^.]*`.
-3. Upload the zip file to your EB web environments.
+4. Upload the zip file to your EB web environments.

 You can find web logs under `/var/log/puma/puma.log`